5-Year Course Sequences and Important Scheduling Information

 Graduate Course Sequence

-All master’s candidates are required to register for the comprehensive exam.
-In deaf education, this is typically given only in the spring semester.
+All master’s candidates are required to register for the comprehensive exam–DFHH 700.
+In deaf education, this is typically taken in the same semester as the Deaf Education Clinical Practice–DFHH 690.
 Click here for specific information on the comprehensive exam.

 Information on Mantoux Testing which is required prior to field placements